bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 list of all available tools, see :ref:`userguide_tools` in the user guide.

-To customize which tools to use, you first need to import the tools you want to use.
+To customize which tools to use, you first need to import the relevant tools.
 For example:

 .. code-block:: python

     from bokeh.models.tools import BoxZoomTool, ResetTool

-Define which tools to use when creating a new figure by passing the ``tools`` attribute to the :func:`~bokeh.plotting.figure` function.
+Next, define which tools to use when creating a new figure by passing the ``tools`` attribute to the :func:`~bokeh.plotting.figure` function.

 The ``tools`` attribute accepts a list of tools.
 This example enables only the :class:`~bokeh.models.tools.BoxZoomTool` and